web3/web3.js/docs/web3-utils.rst

 Will calculate the sha3 of the input.

-.. note::  To mimick the sha3 behaviour of solidity use :ref:`soliditySah3 <utils-soliditysha3>`
+.. note::  To mimic the sha3 behaviour of solidity use :ref:`soliditySah3 <utils-soliditysha3>`

 ----------
 Parameters